Kmer-File-Format/kff-reference/README.md

 ## Section: index

-Many application needs fast access to slices of files.
+Many applications need fast access to slices of files.
+The index section is a collection of relative pointers to the sections of a file.
+By reading first the index, one can directly jump to any section.
+It is useful for e.g. reading the KFF file in parallel, or accessing a section corresponding to a certain minimizer.
-The index section has been designed to store the start address of some/all section(s) in the file.
+The index section has been designed to store the start address of some or all the sections present in the file.
 Combined with a normalized footer (see Good practices section), random access to the sections is possible.
-An index section contains relative positions.
-The index can also be stored as a splitted chained structure.
-So, as last value, the position of the next index section (0 if last).
+Index sections can be chained: the last value of the I section is the position of the next index section (0 if last).

-A file is called indexed when each section position is present in one index section.
-Because of the index pointer to the next index, the full index of a file can be distributed along the file.
+A side note regarding fast extraction of k-mer data: the Index section does not provide fast random access at the level of k-mers, but only at the level of entire sections.
+Yet, when k-mers are sorted within a section, then fast random access can be achieved by binary search (as done in KMC).
+Supporting o(log(n)) random accesses k-mers is on our roadmap, but is not currently a feature of KFF.

 Values needed: None.